MiladJoodi/PWA_Starter/README.md

 ## License

-MIT License © Milad Joodi
+This project is licensed under the MIT License © Milad Joodi.
+Please give proper credit if you use or modify this code.

 ---